Stop Oxford's Traffic Filters

 We have established that there is a case for a ‘judicial review’, (a procedure by which a court can review an administrative action by a public body and prevent that action from being implemented) and we have decided to embark on a fund raising campaign to pay for the inevitable expenses required to resort to the law.

-We estimate that we need to raise at least £70,000 - £80,000 to mount a legal challenge against the traffic filters plan, and continue to pay for legal and related advice.
+We originally estimated that we needed to raise at least £70,000 - £80,000 to mount a legal challenge against the traffic filters plan, and continue to pay for legal and related advice.
+We now aim to raise an additional £100,000 to cover the challenge.

 Our legal challenge is against Oxfordshire County Council and their proposal to install six traffic filters on key routes across Oxford through the making of an experimental traffic regulation order ("ETRO").
 We consider that the decision to proceed taken at the meeting of the Council held on 29 November 2022, is unlawful.